+which indicates $\text{max}(|\sigma_{xy}^{sv}|)$ is approximately linear with $B_0$.
+The underlying reason is that the increasing of PMF strength enable a larger net Berry curvature flux in each valley (see Fig.\ref{fig:fig2}~(d)).

 Therefore, we have demonstrated that in spite of the large gap between conduction and valence band in a massive Dirac model, the PMF on the valence band is generated by a moir\'{e} modulation.
-Such PMF would enable the presence of a large spin-Hall effects induced by the valley contrasting Berry curvature between top two moir\'e bands in moir\'e heterobilayer TMD.
+Such PMF would enable the presence of a large spin Hall effect induced by the valley contrasting Berry curvature between the top two moir\'{e} bands in moir\'{e} TMD heterobilayers.